HumphreyChen/CourseProject/CodeBook.md

 #### Variables in X (features) data set are reduced to those related to mean() and std() of certain measurements.
 - Dimension of features was reduced from 561 to 66 </br>
-- The names of features were slighted modified by removing "-" and "()" which may cause troubles when serving as parameters or indices. </br>
+- The names of features were slighted modified by removing "-" and "()" which may cause inconvenience in coding when serving as parameters or indices. </br>

 #### A summarized data frame can be outputted at the end (average_features_in_groups.txt).
 - ddply function was applied to compute the column-wise mean for each group (specified by activity and subject).
 In other words, the statistics of the features can be assessed more easily through group-wise analysis. </br></br>
-- The detailed meanings of the features can also be found from http://www.cs.ubc.ca/~nando/540-2013/projects/p1.pdf: </br>
+- The detailed descriptions of the features can also be found from http://www.cs.ubc.ca/~nando/540-2013/projects/p1.pdf: </br>
   1. tBodyAcc-XYZ: Time domain acceleration due to external force</br>
   2. tGravityAcc-XYZ: Time domain acceleration of gravity</br>
   3. tBodyAccJerk-XYZ: Time domain derivative of external force</br>